AaltoRSE/scientific-citation-clustering-pipeline/README.md

 sbatch submit_gpu.sh /path/to/inputfile
 ```

-where

-- `inputfile` is a CSV file with column "References"
+where `inputfile` is a CSV file with column "References"

-The optional probability threshold `distance_threshold` (default is 0.05) can be tweaked inside the `submit_gpu.sh` file.

 Results are written to (check the script output)